ychalier/transflow/USAGE.md

 Argument | Description
 -------- | -----------
-`-i, --introduction-mask` | Boolean mask to select which pixels from the source to introduce.
 `--no-introduce-on-empty` | Prevent pixels from being introduced on empty spots.
 `--no-introduce-on-filled` | Prevent pixels from being introduced on filled spots.
 `--no-introduce-moving` | Prevent moving pixels from being introduced.